SimonsJ1/finalProject/README.md

 # Tic Tac Toe

 The game I am making is tic tac toe.
 The two players will take turns clicking the board, which will add an x or an O. If a player gets three in a row, they win.
+Code is in the src/methods directory not the tictactoe directory.

 ### Difficulties or opportunities you encountered along the way.